smbanasik/GarFishEngine/docs/june_report.md

 I have been adding doxygen support to the engine, and I'm noticing some organizational issues that I'd want to address before moving forward, and some that can be addressed later.

-### The list itself

-- The renderer class in vk_frames should be completed and the reliance on VKCore for the swapchain, frame data, and immediate frames should be moved to the renderer class.
-  - We should consider the scope of the renderer class, what is it doing besides holding our frame data and swapchain?
+## Next steps

+Text rendering - See text writeup.
+Shortly after text rendering, I should redo the camera implementation.
+After that, I'd like to take a look at making realistic skies with gradients.

+### Future Considerations

 - The relationship between the ImageBufferAllocator and its allocations should be reworked, see the Later section
   - We should let the allocator handle deallocation and allow for the allocator to clear them early.
-- namespacing (see doxygen)
-- Remove last modified and date created
-- params should have \[in], \[out], and \[in,out]
+- documentation params should have \[in], \[out], and \[in,out]
+- documentation should have the details section last.
 - Convert IBaseMaterial into RAII with a protected parameterized base class.
-- Move \@details below \@param and \@returns
-- A better split between vk_ and gf_ files, specifically:
-  - gf_types
-  - gf_vulkan
-  - gf_resource_manager
-  - vk_materials
-  - vk_renderables
-- Remove gf namespace from most things
+- Go through the gf namespace and make any changes as needed
 - There is an anti-pattern appearing where a class will have a VkDevice pointer as a private member variable since it's often needed for the destructor.
 This will result in many references all to the same address.
 Is there a way we can minimize this?
-  - One option is static members, since we'll *rarely* need more than one VkDevice or VkCore.
+  - One option is static members, since we'll *rarely* (if ever) need more than one VkDevice or VkCore.
   - Resource managers could be used to do this, but we run into a similar issue.

-## Later

-Text rendering should come after documentation.
-Shortly after text rendering, I should redo the camera implementation.
-After that, I'd like to take a look at making realistic skies with gradients.
+- An interface that combines Imm_frame, the swapchain, and the frame_data to simplify submission.
+  - Renderer class?
+- See WInput section

-Additionally, creating different options for uniform buffers and storage buffers could be useful.
+- Create options for uniform buffers and compute pipelines.
-Same goes for graphics and compute pipelines.

 ### WInput:
 The current use of friends and context pointers is a little annoying.
 I need to find a way to have a relationship similar to parent-child classes, but with composition instead.
 I want the "manager" to have access to private member variables that outsiders shouldn't have access to.

-I would also like to rename WInput and the gl_* prefix